 The US Government provides families access to federal student loans.
-ALL students borrowing from the Federal Direct Loan Program are required to sign a Master Promissory Note (MPN) and complete online Entrance Counseling for their Direct Loan.
+ALL students borrowing from the Federal Direct Loan Program are required to sign a Master Promissory Note (MPN) and complete online Entrance Counseling to accept their Direct Loan.
 Federal loan funds will not be credited to the PSU bill until these items are completed.

 The Federal Direct loan(s) awarded to you may be subsidized and/or unsubsidized, as described below:

 A SUBSIDIZED Federal Direct loan is awarded on the basis of financial need.
 Interest will begin accruing at the end of your grace period.
 Your grace period is 6 months after you graduate, withdraw from school, or are no longer enrolled at least half-time.

 An UNSUBSIDIZED Federal Direct loan is a non-need based loan.
 You will be charged interest from the time the loan is disbursed until it is paid in full.
 If you allow the interest to accrue (accumulate) while you’re in school, or during other periods of non-payment, it will be capitalized.
 This means the interest will be added to the principal amount of your loan at the time of repayment.

 All Federal Direct Subsidized or Unsubsidized loans disbursed have a fee charged.
 For information on current interest rates and fees, please visit studentaid.gov.